Quantum Advantage in Locally Differentially Private Hypothesis Testing: Proofs of Propositions

 \subsubsection{Symmetric testing}

 Since Chernoff information satisfies the DPI, it is enough to maximize the utility $S^\eta(q)$ over extremal $\epsilon$-LDP mechanisms $q$ defined in Definition~\ref{def:extremal_mech}.
-The utility of an extremal $\epsilon$-LDP mechanisms $q$ can be bounded as
+The utility of an extremal $\epsilon$-LDP mechanism $q$ can be bounded as

 Here, we solve the minimization over $s$.
 Note that